Angstromico/my-personal-bash-aliases/Readme.md

-# 🛠️ My Personal Bash Aliases
+# 🛠️ My Personal Shell Aliases

-This repository is a collection of my personal Bash aliases and functions that help streamline my development workflow.
+This repository is a collection of my personal Shell functions and functions that help streamline my development workflow.
 It starts with a simple but powerful alias for Git commits and pushes.

 ## 🚀 Alias: `gcp`